Lunaria233/2DMamba/README.md

 # 2DMamba: Efficient State Space Model for Image Representation with Applications on Giga-Pixel Whole Slide Image Classification
-Pytorch implementation for the 2DMamba framework described in the paper [2DMamba: Efficient State Space Model for Image Representation with Applications on Giga-Pixel Whole Slide Image Classification], [arxiv](https://arxiv.org/abs/xxx).
+Pytorch implementation for the 2DMamba framework described in the paper [2DMamba: Efficient State Space Model for Image Representation with Applications on Giga-Pixel Whole Slide Image Classification](https://arxiv.org/abs/2412.00678), [arxiv](https://arxiv.org/abs/2412.00678).

 <div>
   <img src="misc/overview_github.jpg" width="100%"  alt="The overview of our framework."/>